ibm-cloud-docs/cloud-databases/data-faq.md

 In accordance with GDPR and other regulations, {{site.data.keyword.databases-for}} retains instance logs for 30 days.
 After 30 days, it is deleted through the same process as a COS bucket.

 Instances that are configured with the optional bring your own key (BYOK) capability have their data shredded.
 The data is inaccessible when the customer-owned encryption key is deleted from the Key Protect or Hyperprotect Crypto Services instance.
-For more information, see the relevant Deleting your Deployment and Removing your Data for your {{site.data.keyword.databases-for}} service.
+For more information, see [Deleting your Deployment and Removing your Data](/docs/cloud-databases?topic=cloud-databases-deprovisioning){: external}.